Branching random walk with non-local competition: Introduction

 In the current article, we allow for $\Lambda$ to be of arbitrary, even infinite range, and we work in continuous time.
 This makes the particle system non-monotone and of infinite-range dependence.
 Instead of comparing the process to an oriented percolation, we implement a contour argument tailored to our process.
 Much work is devoted to dealing with the infinite-range dependence \emph{in space}.
-In order not to be burdened with the dependence \emph{in time}, we have introduced Assumption~\eqref{eq:Lambda_lambda}, which effectively allows us to treat the system as being of finite-range dependence in time.
-For more details of the proof, see Section~\ref{sec:proof_outline}.
+In order not to be burdened with the dependence \emph{in time}, we have introduced assumption~(ii) in~\eqref{eq:Lambda_assumptions}.
+This assumption says that on-site competition is comparable to total competition with other sites, and is a weaker version of Birkner and Depperschmidt's assumption that $\Lambda$ is a small perturbation of $\Lambda(0)\delta_0$.
+Our proof uses this assumption to allow us to effectively treat the system as being of finite-range dependence in time.
+For more details about the proof, see Section~\ref{sec:proof_outline}.